ranjaniramesh99/Emotion-Detection-using-AI/README.md

 # Emotion-Detection-using-AI
 This is an emotion detection project which serves to classify images depicting human emotions into 5 basic emotions - happiness, sadness, anger, neutral and surprise.
+I used Google Colaboratory for this project as it makes imposting packages and sectioning the code into smaller pieces, easy.

 Detailed Description:
 This project explores 6 different ML models for this image classification problem: